shermiin/Concurrent-and-parallel-project/README.md

 You must not change the *.in files!

 The file 11mopp/cds_server.json contains a lookup table for the paths to the binaries of the tasks.
 Change the paths if necessary.
-(By default it works)
+(It works by default if the makefiles are not changed.)

 # How to use #